mmistakes/made-mistakes-jekyll/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 ### Will You Draw Me?

 Unfortunately I am no longer taking volunteers for the project.
-If you'd like to commission me to illustrate your Twitter avatar, recreate a photograph in my PaperFaces(tm) style, draw your pet dinosaur, or whatever, follow the link below.
+If you'd like to commission me to illustrate your Twitter avatar, recreate a photograph in my PaperFaces™ style, draw your pet dinosaur, or whatever, follow the link below.

 <div markdown="0"><a href="{{ site.url }}/portraits/" class="btn btn-inverse" style="margin-bottom:0;">Order a Custom PaperFaces Portrait</a></div>